olamide234/django2heroku/README.md

 # Create a requirements-dev.txt
 pip freeze > requirements-dev.txt

-# Create a file requirements.txt file and include reference to previows file and add two more requirements
+# Create a file requirements.txt file and include reference to previous file and add two more requirements
 - -r requirements-dev.txt
 - gunicorn
 - psycopg2